metaplex-foundation/developer-hub/src/pages/candy-machine-4/guards.md

 In the following list, we’ll provide a short description of each guard with a link pointing to their dedicated page for more advanced reading.

 - [**Address Gate**](/candy-machine-4/available-guards/address-gate): Restricts the mint to a single address.
+- [**Allocation**](/candy-machine-4/available-guards/allocation): Allows specifying a limit on the number of NFTs each guard group can mint.
 - [**Allow List**](/candy-machine-4/available-guards/allow-list): Uses a wallet address list to determine who is allowed to mint.
 - [**Bot Tax**](/candy-machine-4/available-guards/bot-tax): Configurable tax to charge invalid transactions.
 - [**End Date**](/candy-machine-4/available-guards/end-date): Determines a date to end the mint.